lotriet/jobfair-site/AZURE_SECRETS.md

 Test that secrets are properly configured:

 1. Deploy without setting GITHUB_TOKEN (should use fallback responses)
-2. Set GITHUB_TOKEN in Azure (should use real AI responses)
+2. Set GITHUB_TOKEN in Azure (should use live responses)
 3. Monitor logs for authentication success/failure

 Your chatbot will gracefully degrade to intelligent fallbacks if the GitHub token is missing or invalid.